miker704/Strife/patches.md

       - Fixed by allowing a dispatch call to rsync the currentuser when clicking the profile page/ clicking on disable or delete account.
         (in testing) - done

+#### User Security

+- Fixed an issue when user changes their password and the password is not of appropiate length
+  - Issue is due to password length validation failing to check when updating it
+  - Fixed by returning the warning that a users password must by of appropiate length when changing their password, it must fall into the length required when first creating their account.

 ### UI and Cosmetic Fixes

     - UI Fixes (Cosmetic):